sachin-net/gitops-workshop/README.md

 export GITHUB_USER=<YOUR_GITHUB_USERNAME>
-export LOCAL_GIT_USERNAME=<Name>   # A friendly username to associate commits with an identity. export GITHUB_INFRA_REPO=infra     # This will be created if not present by the flux cli during the bootstrap process. export GITHUB_APP_REPO=gitops-demo # This is the main app repo that will be forked & cloned later in the workshop*.*
+export LOCAL_GIT_USERNAME=<Name>   # A friendly username to associate commits with an identity. export GITHUB_INFRA_REPO=infra     # This will be created if not present by the flux cli during the bootstrap process. export GITHUB_APP_REPO=gitops-demo # This is the main app repo that will be forked & cloned later in the workshop.
 ```